-- The Hotel Towels Test – Cialdini, Goldstein and Griskevicius (2008) Hotel guests were shown two different signs prompting them to recycle their towels.
-One group (A) were told that it was better for the environment and the other (B) was told that the other guests had chosen to recycle their towels.
+In the famous “Hotel Towels” experiment, Robert Cialdini (along with Noah Goldstein) tested the effect of Social Proof on the power of a simple sign.
+Hotel guests were shown two different signs prompting them to recycle their towels.
+One group (A) were told that reusing their towels was better for the environment.
+The other group (B) was given the same information AND told that the majority of other guests had chosen to recycle their towels.

+As these screenshots show, customer feedback is essential to a strong conversion rate.
 Because Social Proof is such a powerful influence on your customers decisions, the most effective form of marketing your products will ever get is customer reviews.
 You can add and manage these with the Shopify Product Reviews app, which is free to download and use.
 By turning on email alerts and disabling the auto-publishing of reviews, you can easily monitor the comments for your products.

 - Always use REAL Social Proof.
 Fake Social Proof (through false data, fake customers or fictional reviews) is usually obvious and a big turn-off for customers

 - Quality is important, as well as quantity.
 A long and detailed review is just as valuable as another 100 sales